 - Default settings – Which may track your location, send your data and private information off to third parties, or grant permission access to different apps.

-Most “solutions” that are promoted online for mobile devices typically entail installing a another app.
-Free VPNs are especially problematic and dangerous.
+Most “solutions” that are promoted online for mobile devices typically require installing a another app.
+Free VPN apps are especially problematic and dangerous.